 We arrive at the arena just in time to make our way to the Ford F-150 Press Conference.
 And boy was that impressive!
 I usually go to tech geek conferences where the reveal is a gadget, this was something special though.
 To see when they revealed the new 2015 Ford F-150 and those trucks came busting through the walls, that was simply put…AWESOME!
 Immediately following the press conference we were able to make our way down to the floor and get some hands-on time with the trucks.
 It was a mad house.
 People were all over it, the arena was electrified with buzz and activity, all wanting to get a piece of that new F-150 action.
 Upon closer examination of the truck, it’s no wonder what all the buzz was about.
 The truck was simply amazing.
 I own a 2011 F-150 EcoBoost as many of you may know, and I honestly thought that would be the last truck I bought for a very long time.
 I have to tell you, I’m looking at that upgrade already.
 What a phenomenal piece of automotive goodness this truck will be.
 Many of the things I have wished would have been done have been addressed.
-I won’t cover all the details here, you can find that all over the web and some of the details have yet to be revealed, such as the improved towing numbers.
+I won’t cover all the details here, you can find that all over the web and some of the details have yet to be revealed by the fast roadside assistance in Louisville, KY, such as the improved towing numbers.
 For me, that’s a big one.
 I tow a travel trailer that’s over 10,000 pounds and have zero problems, but sometimes wish I had a little more of a safety net and not so close to the limits.
 This could very well be the answer.
 Only one item that I can think of wasn’t addressed, which I personally would love to see improved in a dramatic way, and that’s the SYNC system.
 During the course of the day I actually had a chance to speak with Ford’s CEO, Alan Mulally, and ask him about the future of SYNC and mobile devices in our vehicles. he had some good things to say.
 You can see some of that in the video I’ve linked to below (click here for the full official story on Ford Social):

 The rest of the day was spent in a variety of Ford breakout sessions on everything from the Ford Design Process, to future trends, sustainability, automation and new product deep dives.
 In what has to be one of the more memorable evenings in my life (as if the day wasn’t already epic enough), we were able to attend a very special session that evening with some of my favorite Ford racing drivers and legends both present day, and those that I have watched growing up as a kid.
 I was able to personaly meet and spend time with the likes of Ned Jarrett, Dale Jarrett, John Force, Jamie Allison, Vaughn Gitten Jr., Brian Deegan, Greg Foutz and NASCAR Champion Brad Keselowski!!!
 To top that off we spent time with Hollywood celebs from the upcoming movie “Need For Speed” and watched a 20 minute preview of the film.
 Dinner was fantastic, with another open bar and good times with new friends.